Rotimipeter/GIS-analysis/README.md

 The NDVI analysis revealed spatial variation in vegetation conditions across the Eleyele Basin.

-Areas with relatively higher NDVI values represented locations with greater vegetation density, while lower NDVI values were generally associated with areas such as built-up surfaces, exposed soil, water or sparsely vegetated land.
+Areas with relatively higher NDVI values represented locations with greater vegetation density.
+In comparison, lower NDVI values were generally associated with areas such as built-up surfaces, exposed soil, water or sparsely vegetated land.

 ### Key observations